scruffysnake/opinionated-type-names-cpp/README.md

-# opinionated-type-names
+# Opinionated-type-names
-Type names that I prefer
+Just a header file that has typedefs to define my prefered names.